 Other current financial assets basically include loans and advances recoverable from related parties.
 Provision is created in books of accounts on case to case basis depending upon the possibility/probability of recovery of the amount due to financial position of related parties.
-The gross carrying amount of loan and advances to related parties as on 31 March 2023 amounted to ₹ 900.05 lakhs (As at 31 March 2022 is ₹ 899.07 lakhs).
+The gross carrying amount of loan and advances to related parties as on 31 March 2024 amounted to ₹ 900.03 lakhs out of which provision of expected life time credit loss amounting to ₹ 852.32 lakhs has been provided for the year (As at 31 March 2023 is ₹ 900.05 lakhs).